taikiyakitaiyaki/Study_Buddies/README.md

 https://v0-study-buddies-ui.vercel.app/

 ## Use of AI
-ChatGPT was used to generate and support development of the prototype.
+ChatGPT and v0.app was used to generate and support development of the prototype.